Japan business mood worsens, bankruptcies seen rising as Iran war lifts costs

-TOKYO, April 8 : Japan saw corporate bankruptcy cases rise for the fourth straight year in fiscal 2025 and may see further increases from around summer this year as surging costs from the Middle East war squeeze profits, a private think tank said on Wednesday.
+TOKYO: Japan saw corporate bankruptcy cases rise for the fourth straight year in fiscal 2025 and may see further increases from around summer this year as surging costs from the Middle East war squeeze profits, a private think tank said on Wednesday (Apr 8).

 A separate government survey also showed business sentiment worsened in March as uncertainty over the Middle East conflict clouded the economic outlook.